skipster1337/dotfiles/README.md

 # Dotfiles
 Simple pack of dotfiles for my Linux desktop.
 Mostly made to work with i3 and Openbox, and themes such as [Fluent](https://github.com/vinceliuice/Fluent-gtk-theme) and Arc-Dark.
 Here you will find configs for i3 (and i3bar and i3status), openbox, tint2, conky, rofi, dunst and much more.
-You might need the Cantarell and MesloLGS NF fonts for this to work properly.
+You might need the Cantarell, FreeSans, Noto Mono and MesloLGS NF fonts for this to work properly.

 # Structure
 This repo contains configs of various stages of completion: the first batch is made for Arc-Dark, the second is for Fluent-Grey, and the third and current one is for Fluent-Red.
 I don't work as much on my older configs, solely because I don't use them.
+I also have configs for Debian to replicate the Openbox environment of Crunchbang, made to work with Bunsen-Faenza icons and Bunsen-He theme.

 # Credits
 - Conky configs are modified from [BunsenLabs](https://www.bunsenlabs.org/)